phaustin/quantecon-example/book/docs/python_by_example.md

 In fact, you can find and explore the directory for NumPy on your computer easily enough if you look around.

-On this machine, it\'s located in
+On this machine, it's located in

 ```{code-block} none
 anaconda3/lib/python3.7/site-packages/numpy